chgangaraju/XmlToJson/README.md

 XmlToJson
 =========

-parse XML file and will return JSON
+Read and parse the XML file using DocumentBuilder and DocumentBuilderFactory classes Then creates the JSON object from the parsed XML.